marxin/texi2rst-generated/sphinx/gfortran/compiler-characteristics/internal-representation-of-logical-variables.rst

 values: ``1`` for ``.TRUE.`` and ``0`` for ``.FALSE.``.
 Any other integer value results in undefined behavior.

-See also Argument passing conventions and Interoperability with C.
+See also :ref:`argument-passing-conventions` and :ref:`interoperability-with-c`.